FAQ: PostgreSQL sources

 Replicating tables that contain unsupported data types is

-; i.e., will not have the expected PostgreSQL type features.
-For
+treated as text; i.e., will not have the expected PostgreSQL type

 -

-type is not preserved; instead, Materialize will sort values astext
+enum: When decoded astext, the implicit ordering of the original PostgreSQLenumtype is not preserved; instead, Materialize will sort values astext. -

 See also: PostgreSQL considerations.